 Take care of yourself

-Offset negative emotions in an effort to cope with your stress.
-Initiate healthy activities that provide you an outlet for your problems.
-Include aerobics, yoga or walking.
+Offset negative emotions to cope with your stress.
+Initiate healthy activities that provide an outlet for your problems.
+Include aerobics, yoga, or walking.
 Almost immediately you'll find it easier to cope with your divorce and everyday life battles.

 Talk to a doctor

-If you still feel overloaded, stressed-out or low energy after a reasonable period of time, get into a family doctor.
+If you still feel overloaded, stressed-out, or low energy after a reasonable period, go into a family doctor.

-Family drama and stressful situations may cause low energy, pain or sleeplessness.
-This may be as a result of or lead to more anxiety and depression that left untreated, cycles back to family problems and stress.
+Family drama and stressful situations may cause low energy, pain, or sleeplessness.
+This may lead to more anxiety and depression.
+Left untreated, either may cycle back to family problems and stress.

 Your physical well-being causes your situation to worsen which continues to affect your physical well-being and so-on.
 Sometimes something as simple as a low-dose prescription and/or therapy can make all the difference.